Dear SaaStr: What Does a Typical Day Look like for an Account Executive at a SaaS Startup With Under $1m ARR?

 Usually, being the first start-up salesperson is a rewarding, but very tough job:

-- Your boss has never managed a salesperson before.
-She likely won’t know what you are supposed to do 40+ hours a week.
+- Your boss has probably never managed a salesperson before.
+She or he likely won’t know what you are supposed to do 40+ hours a week.
+Even if they’ve closed the first 10.
+20. 100 customers themselves.

 - Your boss may have strong views on what you should be doing.
-And her views may be wrong.
+And their views may be wrong.
 Whichever founder was doing sales, likely thinks that may be the way to do sales going forward.
 Which it may well not be.
+As the first AE, you have to be smart, agile, and flexible.
+But you can’t do founder-led sales yourself.
+You need a different playbook.

 - Your boss may have unrealistic ramp expectations.
 Great salespeople should ramp quickly.
 But they can’t ramp in a day.
 This can create tensions, in some situations at least.

-- You likely won’t have enough leads to hit any sort of quota.
+- You may well not have enough leads to hit quota.
 It’s too early.
-Most start-ups below $1m in ARR don’t have enough in-bound, organic leads (say ~50+ qualified leads) a month to keep the first salesperson busy.
+Most start-ups below $1m in ARR don’t have enough inbound, organic leads (say ~50+ qualified leads) a month to keep the first salesperson busy.
 You’ll have to find a way to get more leads on your own.

 If this sounds exciting to you, consider it.